notetiene/classify/README.md

-# classify
+# Classify
-The classify JavaScript library consist of functions that interact with HTMLElement and a CSS parser.
+The Classify JavaScript library consist of functions that interact with HTMLElement and a little CSS parser.

 ## Core
-The first part consists of operations on `HTMLElement`.
+The core consists of operations on `HTMLElement`s.
 For simplicity, the library let the user choose their own `HTMLElement` selectors.

+Since the original goal of Classify was to make operations on the class attribute, much of its components are about class manipulation.
+Next features would be certainly about other kinds of manipulations.

 ## ParseCSS
-The second part of the library consists of a CSS properties parser ("`CSSParser`").
+The second part of the library consists of a CSS properties parser (“`CSSParser`”).
 The passed String is usually a `CSSStyleDeclaration` (style attribute).
-It allows to find a property value, set a property and remove a property.
+It gives functions to find a property value, set a property and remove a property.

 ### Usage
 Given a CSS property list: